harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 NOTE: The above was taken from:

-Mechanism of action of insulin in diabetic patients: a dose-related effect on glucose production and utilisation, Brown P, Tompkins C, Juul S &amp;amp; Sonksen PH, British Medical Journal 1978 1239–1242.
+Mechanism of action of insulin in diabetic patients: a dose-related effect on glucose production and utilisation, Brown P, Tompkins C, Juul S & Sonksen PH, British Medical Journal 1978 1239–1242.

 Anabolic effect